ExaWorks/job-api-spec/specification.md

 The extent to which cryptography is an issue in TLS is not entirely clear.
-A quick performance test using `openssl s_time -connect localhost` on decent hardware with Apache running locally returns approximately 18000 operations per second with a 2048 bit certificate and approximately 6000 operations per second with a 4096 bit certificate.
+A quick performance test using `openssl s_time -connect localhost` on decent hardware with Apache running locally returns approximately 18000 operations per second with a 2048-bit certificate and approximately 6000 operations per second with a 4096-bit certificate.
 Of course, this assumes that TLS is the only CPU-bound operation relevant during submission.
-A notable, if dated exception, was the concept of delegation in Gobus GSI, which involved the generation of an asymmetric key pair.
+A notable, if dated exception, was the concept of delegation in Globus GSI, which involved the generation of an asymmetric key pair.
-For RSA 4096 bit keys, this is something that takes seconds on modern hardware.
+For RSA 4096-bit keys, this is something that takes seconds on modern hardware.

 The problem of CPU-bound connection operations can be mitigated by